Hiking

 - Mt.
 Seymour – North Shore-based hike with stunning views, considered moderate

-- Elfin Lakes – longish but not steep, takes you into some stunning areas and doubles as a winter trip
+- Elfin Lakes – longish but not steep, takes you into some stunning areas and doubles as a winter trip – please note that chains and snow tires are mandatory for this road in winter

 - The Lions – considered quite difficult but very rewarding, leaves from Lions Bay.
 Please note, Wanderung does NOT recommend climbing to the summit of the West Lion!